StuartApp/stuart-client-php/README.md

 ### Get a job ETA

-Before creating a Job you can ask for ETA.
+Before creating a Job you can ask for an estimated time of arrival at the pickup location (expressed in seconds).
 Asking for ETA is **optional** and does not prevent you from creating a job.

 ```php
 $job = new \Stuart\Job();